 Published Sep 09, 2016, Updated Feb 22, 2023

 This post may include affiliate links.
 Thank you for your support.

-A quick and easy coconut curry shrimp dish that comes together in less than 20 minutes.
-Serve over brown rice or quinoa for a speedy weeknight meal.
+A quick and easy coconut shrimp curry dish that comes together in less than 20 minutes.
+Serve over rice or quinoa for a flavorful weeknight meal.
 This post is sponsored by Kroger.
 All thoughts and opinions are my own.

 If you’re anything like me you’re always looking for healthy weeknight meals that taste awesome, but don’t take forever to make.
 I like to spend time in the kitchen (obvi, considering this blog is about 75% food), but even I can’t tolerate recipes that take longer than 30 minutes on a weeknight.
 Mostly because I’m typically starving come dinner time, but also because I’d much rather spend my evening going for a walk with Olive, doing a house project or relaxing with Isaac.

-For this reason I gravitate toward quick, one-pan recipes like this coconut curry shrimp!
+For this reason I gravitate toward quick, one-pan recipes like this coconut shrimp curry!
 With a help of jarred red curry paste, you can easily toss together this flavorful dish in less than 20 minutes!
 It’s loaded with nutrient-dense veggies, the shrimp offers a good source of protein and the healthy fat from the coconut milk makes the dish extra creamy, satisfying and filling.